robotmay/photographer-io/TOS.md

 ## Account Types and Restrictions

+### All Accounts
+1. The maximum size for uploaded photographs is 50MB, however we recommend that you try to keep them under 20MB for performance reasons.

 ### Free Accounts
 Users with free accounts have the following account restrictions:

 1. You may upload a maximum of 100 photographs per month (starting on the first day of each month).
 2. This limit can be increased through referring friends; up to 10 friends and up to a maximum of 200 photographs per month.
-3. There is no restriction on the size of photograph uploaded, though it is recommended that you keep the original filesize under 50MB (Megabytes) for performance reasons.
-4. Certain features are unavailable to free users, as outlined below under 'Paid Accounts'.
+3. Certain features are unavailable to free users, as outlined below under 'Paid Accounts'.

 ### Paid Accounts
 Users who choose to pay a subscription fee ("Subscribers") receive the following benefits: